 Hyperion Hotel Dresden Am Schloss – Located right in the heart of the Old Town, this is the perfect place to stay for travellers who want to experience a bit of luxury when they visit Dresden.
 Rooms are large, clean and comfortable with guests able to enjoy the hotel’s onsite restaurant, bar, sauna and massage facilities.
 There is the option to add breakfast to your nightly rate.
 Click here to check their availability

-Lollis Homestay – a cosy hostel in the heart of Neustadt offering both dorms and private rooms.
+Lollis Homestay – This cosy hostel in the heart of Neustadt offers both dorms and private rooms.
 The hostel organises a number of activities including dinners and German lessons which is a great way to meet other travellers.
 Click here to check their availability

 Not quite what you’re looking for?
-Click here to browse other rooms in Neustadt!
+Click here to browse more Dresden hotels!

 A trip to Dresden is an excellent option if you’re looking for a great day out from Prague or if you’re keen to find an interesting city to stop on while travelling between the Czech capital and Berlin.
 This unique city has a lot to offer visitors and it is a true joy to explore.